MathiasStadler/link_symbol_svg/README.md

 # link_symbol_svg

-My central github repo for the link symbol - please contact me if you a better idea for a central place of this
+My central github repo for the link symbol - please contact me if you have a better idea for a central place of this

 ## Used inside markdown file